 Place into the muffin tin cups.
 Bake cookies for approximately 16 minutes or until golden brown.
 Let cool for 5 minutes before transferring to cooling rack.

-Yes, you can use store-bought cookie dough, but the dough is a bit thinner than this recipe and results in a crisper texture (and in my humble opinion, doesn't taste as good!)
+2. You can use store-bought cookie dough, but the dough is a bit thinner than this recipe and results in a crispier texture (and in my humble opinion, doesn't taste as good!)